 Biogas can be used in similar ways as natural gas in gas stoves, lamps or as fuel for engines.
 Compare this with natural gas, which contains 80 to 90% methane.

-The use of biogas as a fuel for gas stoves reduces pressure on wood fuel supplies, and displaces consumption of petroleum products.
-The benefit of this biogas use is that it can reduce the ever increasing demand for household wood fuels.
-This demand is leading to vast deforestation. such deforestation will be less once widespread adoption of biogas production takes place.
+The use of biogas as a fuel for gas stoves reduces pressure on wood fuel supplies and displaces the consumption of petroleum products.
+The benefit of this biogas use is that it can reduce the ever-increasing demand for household wood fuels.
+This demand is leading to vast deforestation.
+Such deforestation will be reduced once the widespread adoption of biogas production takes place.

-In addition to bio-digestion there are also some innovative biogas companies who produce liquid natural gas made from bio materials by processes which don't require anaerobic digestion.
+In addition to bio-digestion, there are also some innovative biogas companies that produce liquid natural gas made from bio materials by processes which don't require anaerobic digestion.
 These may also be used in domestic cooking stoves.